OpenChrom/knimeconnector/README.md

 # OpenChrom - KNIME Connector

-The tools provided in this repository will help you to create KNIME nodes from OpenChrom Plug-ins.
+The tools provided in this repository will help you to use and create KNIME nodes from OpenChrom Plug-ins.

 Please find our **Code of Conduct** [here](https://github.com/OpenChrom/knimeconnector/blob/master/CODE_OF_CONDUCT.md).